bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 |tag-ops-changed|

-HTTPS port is now disabled by default on the Axon Ivy Engine, because you should always terminate SSL on the reverse proxy (frontend webserver).
-If you need HTTPS directly on the Axon Ivy Engine then you need to set the property :code:`WebServer.HTTPS.Enabled` to :code:`true` in :ref:`ivy-webserver-yaml`.
+HTTPS port is now disabled by default on the |ivy-engine|, because you should always terminate SSL on the reverse proxy (frontend webserver).
+If you need HTTPS directly on the |ivy-engine| then you need to set the property :code:`WebServer.HTTPS.Enabled` to :code:`true` in :ref:`ivy-webserver-yaml`.